 Post Traumatic Stress Disorder # A disorder, in the past referred to as nerves, a mental break down or shell shock, that often went undiagnosed.
 It is closely associated with obsessive compulsive disorder.
 For 33 years, the American Psychiatric Association classified OCD as an anxiety disorder— but in May 2013 the A.P.A. redesignated it as an impulse disorder.
 PTSD is a condition that may not appear to be obvious.
 It can creep up unwarily from experiences deeply embedded in the unconscious - something you have successfully suppressed over many years, but suddenly triggered by an event or repressed memory.

 The past and future # Cultures are formed and transmitted by varied means by our ancestors, both immediate and long past.
-The shared values, customs and beliefs are imbued into our psyches.
+The shared values, customs and beliefs are imbued into our national psyches.
 The inspiration of the known reflects upon the new, while the new resonates with the known.
 The lessons of the past must be learned in order to avoid repetition so that we learn to identify with our shared inheritance.